 Applications will be accepted until grant funding is depleted on a first come, first served basis.
 Please refer to the grant guidance documents provided, and consult with staff for application assistance.

 The Landscape Level 1 Grant Program funds Best Management Practices (BMP) projects that treat stormwater and improve water quality.
 Eligible project types can be viewed at the drop-down icon below or the Landscape Level 1 Policy for specific details on eligibility and grant terms.
 These projects help support the VLAWMO Comprehensive Watershed Management Plan.
 This is a reimbursement grant program that may reimburse 25-50% of the cost of materials and approved labor, up to $5,000 or 75% up to $7,500 for curb cut raingardens.
 Funding is limited and is renewed annually.
 Applications are funded on a first come, first served basis.

-If you have an applicable project that you believe may qualify for Landscape Level 1 grant funding, please contact Tyler Thompson (contact information below) to schedule a site visit on your property and to discuss your project.
-It is recommended that grant applications are not submitted before meeting and discussing with staff.
+If you have a project that may qualify for Landscape Level 1 grant funding, please contact Lauren Sampedro (contact information below) to schedule a site visit on your property to discuss your project.
+Site visits will resume in spring 2024.
+It is requested that grant applications are not submitted before meeting and discussing with staff.

 800 County Road E East